Here is my complete bibliography as of spring 2021.

 (Harper & Row, 1973)

-Script of a 1976 multi-media production on Maui, depicting the battle of developers versus environmentalists.
-My color cover and pen and ink drawings throughout.
+Script of a wild and colorful 1976 multi-media production on Maui, when Fleck was working as the creative director of the Maui Community Theatre.
+He depicts Shakespeare’s drama as a battle of cold-hearted corporate real estate developers versus environmentalists, both bohemian and indigenous, and their spirit allies.
+My ink and watercolor cover and monochrome pen and ink drawings throughout.